|Title:||Senior Lecturer of Physical Education|

 Getting to Know Laurie Priest

-Laurie Priest has been Chair of Physical Education and Director of Athletics at Mount Holyoke since 1989.
-Priest is a tireless advocate for equality in sport for girls and women and is recognized nationally for her work to promote and support Title IX.
+Laurie Priest is a senior lecturer in the Department of Physical Education at Mount Holyoke, a role that she has been in since 1989.
+She is also the former Chair of Physical Education and Director of Athletics at Mount Holyoke serving in that capacity from 1989 until 2012.
+Priest is a tireless advocate for equality in sport for girls and women and has been recognized nationally for her work to promote and support Title IX.

 In recent years, she has focused much of her outside professional work towards combating homophobia in intercollegiate athletics.
 She recently served as Chair of the Social Justice Committee of the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD).
 Additionally, she often speaks on the importance of addressing social justice issues in sport.